On this page:

 Where do you submit your assignment through Turnitin?

-To submit an assignment through Turnitin you need to go into your subject in either Canvas or UTSOnline (Blackboard).
-How you submit a Turnitin assignment depends on which of these your subject is running on.
+To submit an assignment through Turnitin you need to go into your subject.
+How you submit a Turnitin assignment depends on which of these type of assignment has been chosen by your instructor:

-STEP 1 – Go to your subject in UTSOnline and locate your Turnitin assignment.
-Select ‘View/Complete’, which will take you to your Assignment Inbox.
+STEP 1 – Go to your subject in and locate your Turnitin assignment.
+Use the Upload Submission button to get started.